 Even though women were finally allowed onto the campus of the University of Belin in 1908, Lise found the atmosphere intimidating and hostile at the mostly male school.
 She was given a lab, in a basement without pay or position, and had to make her own lab equipment.
 Despite all of these obstacles, Lise's hard work and determination eventually saw her develop an international reputation for her research on radioactivity.
 She published many articles and earned the respect of many of her male scientist-peers.

 When she finally achieved an academic position in Berlin, a new obstacle surfaced: her Jewish ancestry.
 But Meitner was reluctant to flee to safety until the last minute, because it meant giving up all that she had achieved as a woman physicist.
 It would mean starting all over.
 Because she had overcome many of the barriers due to her sex, she felt she could also overcome the barriers due to being Jewish.
-She was wrong.
+She could not have been more wrong.

 However, an even greater challenge awaited Meitner.
 In 1938, Lise Meitner was able to explain Otto Hahn's unusual experimental results as the splitting of the atom, a process she called nuclear fission.
 Lise and Otto Hahn published a paper in 1939 describing nuclear fission and were nominated for the Nobel Prize in 1941, 1942 and 1943.
 In 1945, Otto Hahn was awarded the 1944 Nobel Prize for nuclear fission.
 He refused to acknowledge that it was Meitner who understood the atomic process that was occurring in his experiments.
 This lack of credit continues to this day, with the continued erasure of Lise Meitner as the scientist who explained the process of nuclear fission.